fagan2888/REST_API_MMA/README.md

 `docker run -p 5000:5000 docker-pkg-name`

+---

+Commands to update Postgres database.
+Reason to use `flask_migrate` is when modifications are made in `manage.py` it will automatically update the Postgres database as well.

+1. python manage.py db init
+2. python manage.py db migrate
+3. python manage.py db upgrade

 To do
 ----
 1. Build web interface for REST API hosted on another site where items can be easily searched for.